 3 - Review the IBC Status code options

 .
 IBC can return to you the status codes for your shipments in one of two ways:

-- API -You can integrate the HTTP Rest API to your website or tracking database.
+- API Single request - You can integrate the HTTP Rest API to your website directly.